eliekh05/Droidify/README.md

 # 🤖 Droidify

-> **One place for Android modding.** Search any device and see every custom ROM, recovery, root tool, and guide available for it — pulled live from 20+ public sources.
-No account needed.
+> **One place for Android modding.** Search any device and see every custom ROM, recovery, root tool, and guide available for it — pulled live from 20+ public sources. account optional.
 No ads.
 No paywalls.

 **🌐 Live site:** [eliekh05-droidify-hf.hf.space](https://eliekh05-droidify-hf.hf.space)